Seljuke/Java-FTP/README.md

 # Java-FTP
-Simple FTP Apllication on Java (Turkish)
+Simple FTP Apllication with Java runs on terminal (Turkish)